 Forge Points are something else that can be managed.
 The best way to manage forge points (fps) is to build up a stock of say 100 in your inventory.
 How you do that is by sniping top spots in friends and neighbour's GBs, and by having a daily swap with someone.
 I swap 10 fps every day with another player.
 It doesn't get our GBs up any quicker, but we do get the forge points, medals and blueprint rewards when our GBs level.
 These forge points are delivered to your inventory as packages.
 When you have say 100 forge points in your inventory, you can then sneak around your friends and neighbours on the prowl for good rewards to snipe in their GBs.
 Establishing cities at the end of an age is also a good time to level up existing Great Buildings and ensure you have all the important GBs constructed.

 The key to a successful tavern is getting all the upgrades and having friends who visit it daily.
 Tavern silver can be used for many things, including extra turns and attack boosts for the Guild Expeditions.
-How I play GE is to buy the 24 hour 30% attack boost and try to get through the first level before it expires.
+How I play GE is to play the first two levels without the boost and buy the 24 hour 30% attack boost for level 3 and try to get through the level before the boost expires.
 With attempts regenerating at 1 per hour, this is possible in a 24 hour period.
-I then do the same again the following day and try to complete level 2.
-When I can't fight any farther, I then begin negoiating.
-When you can fight 3 levels of GE every week, it is possible to then also complete the 4th level of GE every week.by negotiating.
+When I can't fight any farther, I then begin negotiating.
+When you can fight 3 levels of GE every week, it is possible to then also complete the 4th level of GE every week by negotiating.
 This is also the key to a successful diamond city, as most diamonds seem to be won in level 4.